Living in Hong Kong

 Is there a lot of diversity?
 Are people in Hong Kong accepting of differences?

 "Hong Kong is a diverse city with a population made up of people from many different backgrounds.
 People from all over the world, including mainland China, India, the Philippines, and other countries, have made Hong Kong their home.
 The city is also home to a variety of religions, including Buddhism, Christianity, and Islam.
-In general, people in Hong Kong are accepting of differences and are tolerant of different cultures and beliefs," commented one expat who made the move to Hong Kong.
+In general, people in Hong Kong are accepting of differences and are tolerant of different cultures and beliefs," said one expat who made the move to Hong Kong.

 What are the schools in Hong Kong like?

 "Hong Kong is home to some of the best international and bilingual schools in the world.
 The International School of Hong Kong (ISHK) is a leading international school in the city, offering a comprehensive curriculum from pre-school to secondary school.
 It is accredited by the Council of International Schools and the New England Association of Schools and Colleges, and offers a range of international qualifications, including the International Baccalaureate Diploma Programme.
 Another top international school in Hong Kong is the French International School, which offers a bilingual education in French and English.
 It is accredited by the French Ministry of Education and the Council of International Schools, and offers the French Baccalaureate and the International Baccalaureate Diploma Programme.
 The German Swiss International School is another top international school in Hong Kong, offering a bilingual education in German and English.
 It is accredited by the German Ministry of Education and the Council of International Schools, and offers the German Abitur and the International Baccalaureate Diploma Programme.
 Finally, the Chinese International School is a top bilingual school in Hong Kong, offering a bilingual education in Chinese and English.
-It is accredited by the Hong Kong Education Bureau and the Council of International Schools, and offers the Hong Kong Diploma of Secondary Education and the International Baccalaureate Diploma Programme," remarked one parent with kids at in .
+It is accredited by the Hong Kong Education Bureau and the Council of International Schools, and offers the Hong Kong Diploma of Secondary Education and the International Baccalaureate Diploma Programme," explained one expat in Hong Kong with kids at .

 Is the cost of living in Hong Kong high?